SHASHANK-PRO-05/shashank-pro-05.github.io/about.md

 From Jan-Feb(2017) going for trees.

+Earlier I followed Hackerearth, but I found codeforces has awesome blog system which will definitely be helpful for me.

 ## Skills

 * **Database** - `Data Modeling` / `Schema` / `Mongoose` / `MongoDB`/ `NoSQL` / `SQL`/ `MySQL` / `Cache` / `Redis`